How to Make Strawberry Shortcake Costume (Easy DIY)

 What you'll need for the perfect Strawberry Shortcake Costume:

 Having some classic staples in the closet makes pulling a costume together a breeze.
 Like this apron.
 I love it and used it for my Alice in Wonderland costume a couple weeks ago.
+Tips on the rest of the costume at the end of the post.

 What you'll need for the perfect Strawberry Shortcake Costume: Red Dress White Apron Green and White Striped Tights, Mobcap or Mop cap Hat (full tutorial below!)
 Having some classic staples in the closet makes pulling a costume together a breeze.
 Like this apron.
 I love it and used it for my Alice in Wonderland costume a couple weeks ago.